timothylimyl/Custom-Traffic-Light-State-Detector/README.md

 It is important to note that traffic lights is actually one of COCO object category.
 However, if we were to directly use this pre-trained COCO model, there will be a requirement to:

 1. Extract out the image of the traffic light based on bounding boxes given.
-2. Pass these the images of the traffic light into a classification network.
+2. Pass the images of the traffic light into a classification network.

 Therefore, it will be wiser to train the object detection algorithm to immediately distinguish the state of the traffic lights (red,green,yellow) in a single pass.
 This reduces the computational power required as there is no need for an add-on classifcation network.